status-im/status-go/README.md

 - `make statusgo-ios` and `make statusgo-ios-simulator` (builds iOS related artifacts in `build/os-9.3/framework`)

 # Testing
+To setup accounts passphrase you need to setup an environment variable: `export ACCOUNT_PASSWORD="secret_pass_phrase"`.

 To test statusgo, use: `make ci`.
 To test statusgo using a giving network by name, use: `make ci networkid=rinkeby`.
 To test statusgo using a giving network by id number, use: `make ci networkid=3`.